storks-amsterdam/vu-robotics-ros2/README.md

     sudo apt-get install ros-jazzy-ros-gz
     ```
     **Make sure you have sourced the ros2 setup script following the previous instruction.**
-    You can also install the standalone binary version of Gazebo if preferred, see: [Official Gazebo with ROS installation guide](https://gazebosim.org/docs/latest/ros_installation/).
+    You can also install the standalone binary version of Gazebo if preferred; see: [Official Gazebo with ROS installation guide](https://gazebosim.org/docs/latest/ros_installation/).

 3.  **Install Franka ROS2 Workspace:**
     To install the Franka workspace, follow the installation instructions from the `franka_ros2` repository.
 The setup script in Option 3 contains the necessary commands.